WARP4dot52/lambda/poincare/doc/tree.md

   The range `MathematicalConstant` is included in the range `Number`.
   </details>

-- If you are more interested in the kind of mathematical object the tree represents as a whole, [Dimension analysis](../src/expression/dimension.h) is what you are looking for. `Dimension::Get(tree)` will tell you if your tree has a Scalar, Matrix, Unit, Point or Boolean dimension and `Dimension::ListLength(tree)` if it is a list of such objects.
+- If you want to know if your tree is a scalar, matrix, boolean, point or unit, use `Dimension::Get(tree)`.
+- You can have list of any dimension listed above, you can check the list length with `Dimension::ListLength(tree)`.

 ## How to walk through a Tree ?